libraryofcelsus/Aetherius_AI_Assistant/readme.md

 Note: The current Version of Aetherius should be seen as a tech demo to play around with, while it is usable, I constantly make changes to the architecture and updating the scripts may break whatever bot you are talking to.

+I also still need to convert Aetherius to work with Pinecone's new free tier, they have recently removed namespaces.
+Old Indexes were grandfathered in so previous users can ignore this.

 **Local Llama-2 Update**

 **Experimental Folder Changelog**

+-Added Experimental Version of the file scrape tool using Llama 2

 -Added Experimental Version of the webscrape tool using Llama 2